 The funding priorities are set every five years and encompass regional and statewide goals within five key areas:

 Please explore the website!
 You will find resources, campaign information, our state plan, a calendar of events and more!
 You may search our directory of grantees by name or region.

 Each year in April, time is spent acknowledging the importance of families and communities working together to prevent child abuse and neglect, and to promote the social and emotional well-being of children and families.
 To help you plan for National Child Abuse Prevention Month, you can access:

-Bookmark the 2015 National Child Abuse Prevention Month website, and check back in April!
+Bookmark the 2015 National Child Abuse Prevention Month website for additional resources.

 The 2015 Day at the Capitol will be on May 21, 2015.
 Please join us!
 If you would like to have more information, click here.

 The Louisiana Children's Trust Fund held its Annual Day at the Capitol on May 21, 2014.
 Over 20 of the Louisiana Children's Trust Fund grantees set up displays and others brought information to share to help let the legislators and the public know more about programs that are in our state to help protect children.
 Malcolm Myer, LCTF Board Chair, greeted the attending grantees and guests on the Capitol steps and thanked the organizations for their dedication and commitment to the safety and protection of our greatest resource, our children.
 To access a copy of the event speech, click here.